Trump replaces campaign manager amid sinking poll numbers

 With Dunn’s urging, Biden hired his current campaign manager, Jen O’Malley Dillon, in March after Dunn and others helped resurrect Biden in Nevada and South Carolina and put him on the path to the nomination.
 Schultz is now at the Democratic National Committee, helping lead the joint battleground strategy among the national party, the Biden campaign and state parties.

-Associated Press writer Bill Barrow in Atlanta contributed to this report.
+Associated Press writers Jonathan Lemire in New York and Bill Barrow in Atlanta contributed to this report.